sheherazadc/WarfarinDosing/models/README.md

 ### Usage
-The model is automatically initialized by the training scripts, but can be used standalone:
+The model is automatically initialised by the training scripts, but can be used standalone:
 ```python
 from warfarinnet_lstm import WarfarinNetLSTM
 model = WarfarinNetLSTM(input_dim=18, time_dim=1, hidden_size=64)